Erin Blanchfield

-Erin Blanchfield (born May 4, 1999) is an American mixed martial artist currently competing in the Flyweight division of the Ultimate Fighting Championship (UFC).
+Erin Blanchfield (born May 4, 1999) is an American mixed martial artist currently competing in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
 She is a former Eddie Bravo Invitational champion.
-As of March 7, 2023, she is #4 in the UFC women's flyweight rankings, and #9 in the UFC women's pound-for-pound rankings.
+As of May 13, 2025, she is #4 in the UFC women's flyweight rankings, and as of November 18, 2025, she is #7 in the UFC women's pound-for-pound rankings.

 Background

-A native of Elmwood Park, New Jersey, Blanchfield started training jiu-jitsu at age of seven and two years later, she started competing in kickboxing and grappling tournaments.
+A native of Elmwood Park, New Jersey, Blanchfield started training jiu-jitsu at the age of seven.
+Two years later, she started competing in kickboxing and grappling tournaments.
 By the age of 12, she decided she wanted to be a professional fighter.

 Mixed martial arts career

 Early career

 Blanchfield fought under Fighting Championships and amassed a record of 1–0 prior to being signed by Invicta Fighting Championships.

 Invicta Fighting Championships

 Blanchfield made her Invicta debut on March 17, 2018, against Brittney Cloudy at Invicta FC 30.
 She won the fight by split decision.